jjia775/Sensor_Box/README.md

 8. Open http://localhost:5173/

 ## Database Setup (Optional)

+If you prefer this way, go to /backend/app/.env, uncomment line 6: "; SIMULATION_API_BASE=http://localhost:8001" by removing ";".

 1. Start PostgreSQL and create the database user + schema:
    ```sql
    CREATE USER sensoruser WITH PASSWORD 'secret123';